 Following this evaluation, we will mutually decide if treatment with me will be helpful for you.
 At that time, I will work collaboratively with you to create realistic expectations for your therapy goals.

-The framework for psychotherapy is typically meeting once per week for 50 minute sessions.
+The framework for psychotherapy is typically meeting once per week for sessions that last for about 50 minutes.
 The length of treatment varies for each individual.
 Research suggests that many people see benefits within several months.

 During that time, I will work to build a safe and nonjudgmental environment in which you will feel comfortable sharing.
 The first phase of therapy typically involves building a therapeutic relationship, which will be about creating a partnership towards meeting therapy goals.
 This phase also begins with exploring your perceptions and attitudes about your life, current concerns, and sense of self.